ContributorCovenant/beacon/feature_map.md

 ### For Beacon administrators
 * Beacon administrators have the responsibility to review and approve projects prior to them being public
-* Superuser dashboards and controls for account and project management

 ### Additional security features
 * SMS 2fa on account creation and sign in
 * Phone number uniqueness validation
 * Linking accounts to GitHub or GitLab accounts
 * Sign in with GitHub or GitLab credentials
-* Global rate-limiting for opening issues
 * Reporter reputation system
   * Number of dismissed/spam issues
   * Traffic source (Tor exit nodes, proxies)
   * Number of resolved issues with the reporter as the subject
   * Suspicious site activity (pattern of triggering 404s and 302s)

 ### Additional post-prototype effort
 * UI/UX/accessibility improvements